-- 1. Eligible High school students will be permitted to enroll in dual enrollment courses for a maximum of six (6) terms, which includes two (2) summer terms.
-Students are allowed to take a maximum of two courses per term on an SCF campus. - 2.
-If a student takes a DE course at SCF and fails to notify the school guidance counselor and SCF Educational Records Office of course registration, he or she will be voided from classes for non-payment.
-In addition, any schedule changes must be approved by the high school guidance counselor and/or dual enrollment liaison and reported to an SCF Educational Records office in order to avoid being voided from selected courses. - a.
-NOTE: In some cases, students who are voided for non-payment may be assessed special fees for re-instatement. - 3.
+- 1. Dual enrollment students are permitted to take a maximum of two courses per term on an SCF campus.
+Students may take additional dual enrollment courses at the high school site, not to exceed a combination total of 16 credit hours per semester. - 2.
+Early admissions students must enroll in a minimum of 12 credit hours per term, but may not exceed 16 hours.
+If a student would like to take additional hours, they may pay for and take up to 18 hours as part of the college enrichment program. - 3.
+Students who fail to notify the school guidance counselor and SCF Educational Records Office of course registration will be voided from classes for non-payment.
+It is the student's responsibility to re-register for their courses.
+In addition, any schedule changes must be approved by the high school guidance counselor and reported to the SCF dual enrollment liaison in order to avoid being voided from selected courses.
+NOTE: In some cases, students who are voided for non-payment may be assessed special fees for re-instatement. - 4.
 Students must earn a "C" or better in each college course taken in the Dual Enrollment Program.
 Students who earn less than a "C" in a dual enrollment course will not be eligible to participate in dual enrollment the following semester.
 After one (1) semester, students may once again participate in the program with their high school approval.
-This academic policy applies to all dual enrollment courses; both at the high school and SCF. - 4.
-Students who withdraw or are withdrawn from SCF must notify the high school guidance counselor and/or obtain the necessary withdrawal forms. - 5.
-Students are required to complete a new dual enrollment approval form each semester they wish to take courses. - 6.
-Students are permitted to enroll in dual enrollment courses offered before, during or after school hours and during summer terms. - 7.
-Students may be classified as both Dual Enrollment and College Enrichment in the same semester. - 8.
+This academic policy applies to all dual enrollment courses; both at the high school and SCF. - 5.
+Students who withdraw or are withdrawn from SCF must notify the high school guidance counselor and/or obtain the necessary withdrawal forms. - 6.
+Students are required to complete a new dual enrollment approval form each semester they wish to take courses. - 7.
+Students are permitted to enroll in dual enrollment courses offered before, during or after school hours and during summer terms. - 8.
+Students may be classified as both Dual Enrollment and College Enrichment in the same semester. - 9.
 Not all college courses offered by State College of Florida, Manatee-Sarasota are available through dual enrollment.
 Restrictions include, but are not limited to: - a.
 The Dual Enrollment Course Equivalency Listing identifies the approved list of DE courses.
-This listing is updated annually on www.facts.org and can be viewed in Appendix B and the current academic articulation agreement between SCF and County School Board. - b.
+This listing is updated annually on www.facts.org and can be viewed in Appendix B and the current academic articulation agreement between SCF and Sarasota County School Board. - b.
 Remedial level and enrichment courses (courses not specified on the Dual Enrollment list provided annually on FACTS.org) are not available for dual enrollment.
 This includes applied art and music courses which carry special fees-please see restricted course list on page 27. - c.
+Flex start classes will only be approved on an individual basis. - d.
 Certain nursing and health science courses due to age restrictions.
-These courses will be clarified by the appropriate Provost when necessary. - 8.
-Academic credit for DE, CTE-DE and EA may vary based on the time and competency requirements of the course.
+These courses will be clarified by the appropriate Provost when necessary. - 10.
+Academic credit for DE and EA may vary based on the time and competency requirements of the course.
 Refer to Appendix C for further explanation and examples of credit equivalence for high school and community college credit.